Are You a High-Risk Merchant?

 - Discount health or medical care programs

 - Drug paraphernalia

-- Event ticket brokers (unlicensed – non registered (i.e. Stub Hub type merchants))
+- Event ticket brokers (unlicensed or non-registered (i.e., Stub Hub-type merchants))

 - Fantasy sports websites

 - Federal Firearms License (FFL) dealers